kottans/frontend/test10.md

 If you wish, you can support Internet Explorer, but this is not required.
 Same story with mobile devices.

+### Additional information: ###
+- The exact list of forecast periods may vary from API which you choose for this task.
+Providing forecast not for week, but for five days totally acceptable.

 ### Materials which will help you:

 * [Weather public API's](https://github.com/toddmotto/public-apis#weather) - _you can use one of this API for
-  getting data for your website_
+  getting data for your website_;
 * [URL API](https://developer.mozilla.org/en-US/docs/Web/API/URL) - you can use
-  this for working with URL
+  this for working with URL;
 * [Manipulating the browser history](https://developer.mozilla.org/en-US/docs/Web/API/History_API) -
-  you must know how to work with browser history
+  you must know how to work with browser history.

 If you feel that you can do a better job, you can use [async/awaits](https://medium.freecodecamp.org/javascript-from-callbacks-to-async-await-1cc090ddad99),